cooper-gadd/uno-game/README.md

 - [ ] Use WebSockets to synchronize game state between players
 - [ ] Send real-time updates for moves made and state changes

-## **Security Measures**

-- [ ] Validate and sanitize all user inputs on the server side
-- [ ] Use prepared statements with parameterized queries throughout the application

 ## **Deployment**

 - [ ] Set up the deployment environment on Solace or another server